ShayHill/shayallenhill_site/_posts/2020-01-30-biohacking-notes.md

 **Lesson 2: **Sugar is the devil!
 I knew this already, which is why I haven’t eaten much since Oliver was born, but it doesn’t take much to “put me in the red” (very low recovery score).
 I don’t drink alcohol, but other users have reported the same thing about alcohol.

 **Lesson 3:** Other big factors for me are sleep hygiene (getting up the same time every day) and eating just before bed.
 I have a tendency to focus on one thing, forget about food and sleep, and then catch up later.
-Not surprisingly–actually a little surprisingly, because the effect was stronger than I anticipated–these things aren’t good for me.
+Not surprisingly---actually a little surprisingly, because the effect was stronger than I anticipated---these things aren’t good for me.

-The big change I’ve made since getting the Whoop–this alone justifies the price–is reliably getting up early on the weekends.
+The big change I’ve made since getting the Whoop---this alone justifies the price---is reliably getting up early on the weekends.
 This has improved my health objectively (according to the strap) and subjectively.

 Contrary to most health advice I hear, I also try to find time for breakfast.
 My energy level and recovery score are better when I eat during the active parts of the day.